csikasote/BembaSpeech/DATASTATEMENT.md

 ## I. PROVENANCE APPENDIX

 > Nothing contained in this dataset has been gotten from an already existing dataset.
 Therfore, provenance appendix does not exist.

-## About this document

-A data statement is a characterization of a dataset that provides context to allow developers and users to better understand how experimental results might generalize, how software might be appropriately deployed, and what biases might be reflected in systems built on the software.

-Data Statements are from the University of Washington.
-Contact: [datastatements@uw.edu](mailto:datastatements@uw.edu).
-This document template is licensed as [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).

-This version of the markdown Data Statement is from June 4th 2020.
-The Data Statement template is based on worksheets distributed at the [2020 LREC workshop on Data Statements](https://sites.google.com/uw.edu/data-statements-for-nlp/), by Emily M. Bender, Batya Friedman, and Angelina McMillan-Major.
-Adapted to community Markdown template by Leon Dercyznski.